 The good and the bad of thermostatic radiator valves

-Like most devices, TRVs also have benefits and some drawbacks that come along with them.
+Like most devices and the different types of radiators that they can be used with, TRVs also have benefits and some drawbacks that come along with them.

 Benefits of TRV

 One of the main reasons for regulating TRV in the heating system is its energy efficiency.
 It can reduce gas consumption and significantly lessen the impact on the environment.

 By smartly controlling the temperature room-by-room, it avoids energy wastage.
 It also makes the room more comfortable and compensates for the necessary heat.